craigsturgis/craigsturgisdotcom-netlify/src/pages/index.md

       alt: Craig Sturgis Services
       duration: 2021 - Now
       text: >
-        I act as a fractional CPO/CTO for non technical or experience gapped founders and leaders.
-I specialize in executive level support and coaching on product and/or tech strategy and direction, technology translation, execution assistance, and measuring success in more effective ways.
+        I act as a fractional CPO, CTO, and coach for companies in a few sweet spots depending on their needs.
+I specialize in executive level support and coaching on product and/or tech strategy and direction, technology translation, product team hiring and lifecycle support, execution assistance, and measuring success in more effective ways.
     - image: /img/SmarterHQ-Logo-tile.png
       alt: SmarterHQ
       duration: 2017 - 2021